Adroiti/docs-for-code-review-tools/tfsec/aws-eks-encrypt-secrets.md

-Pattern: EKS should have the encryption of secrets enabled
+Pattern: Disabled secrets encryption for AWS EKS

 Issue: -

 ## Description

-EKS cluster resources should have the encryption_config block set with protection of the secrets resource.
+EKS cluster resources should have the `encryption_config` block set with protection of the secrets resource.

 **Resolution**: Enable encryption of EKS secrets.